ArjanCodes/examples/datetime/OUTLINE.md

 However, things might get more complicated if you factor in Time Zones into your projects.
 Ideally, timezones should follow straight lines along the longitudes, however, due to politics and historical reasons, these lines are seldom straight.

-Most of the computers count time from an arbitrary point in time called the Unix epoch: January 1st, 1970, at 00:00:00 hours UTC.
-UTC stands for Universal Time Coordinated (UTC), or Coordinated Universal Time.
-Before 1972, this time was called Greenwich Mean Time (GMT), sometimes erroneously called Greenwich Meridian Time.
-And it's pronounced "grenitsch", not "green witch" - this is not the land of Oz, people!
+Most of the computers count time from an arbitrary point in time called the Unix epoch: January 1st, 1970, at 00:00:00 hours.

-UTC is a coordinated time scale, maintained by the Bureau International des Poids et Mesures (BIPM).
-It's not adjusted for daylight saving time so there's always twenty-four hours in a day.
-It is also known as "Z time" or "Zulu Time".
-Which sounds way cooler than UTC.
-Are you still with me?
+# Unix time (screencast)

-Unix time is measured in seconds from January 1, 1970.
+Unix time is measured in seconds from January 1st, 1970 UTC.
+I'll talk more about UTC later.
 You can easily view the current Unix time with a few lines of Python code.

 ```python
 import time